Hippolytus Lutostansky: British Israelism

 "The English people are the lost tribes of Israel.
 The lion of Judah became the emblem of England and the harp of David is to this day the emblem of Ireland.

 But not only are the English Kings direct descendants of the Jewish Kings, they even sit on the throne of David, on which all Jewish Kings used to be crowned.
 The throne is made of the rock on which Jacob slept when he dreamed of the ladder and when God promised him a kingdom.
 That rock was brought by the prophet Jeremiah to Ireland, whence It was removed first to Scotland and then to London.

 North America is settled by the tribe of Manasseh.

 The English people in many ways resemble the Jews.
 Their type is the same, their manner of speech the same, and; above all, the fundamental trait of both nations is trading.
-Then, the great respect of the English people tor the Bible betrays their kinship to the ancient Israelites."
+Then, the great respect of the English people for the Bible betrays their kinship to the ancient Israelites."

+Recantation

+At the turn of the century, Lutostansky recanted his previous antisemitic views.